 There will be NO opportunity to update your script once the deadline is passed.
-Submit a script that is ready for judging.
+Submit a script that is ready for evaluation.

 Though you may apply for the Production Fund each year for as many years as you are eligible, you may only submit the same project, no matter how revised, TWICE.

-The Fund Recipient will be announced approximately one month later.
+The Fund Recipient will be announced in Summer 2022.

 Recipients of the CFPF will be asked to participate in a mentorship program with high school students in the Tisch Future Artist programs.
 Commitments will include (but may not be limited to):